valbersilva/helloworld_html/README.md

-# Hello, World
+# Hello World in HTML

- First repository created in a live class
- CLICK IN PULL BRO
+First project done in HTML and learning the basics, as well as getting to know the head and body tags for the first time